vernzimm/rvpacker/README.md

 This is great for teams that are collaborating on an RPG Maker project.
 Just add a few steps to your existing workflow:

 * Checkout the project from version control
-* Run 'rvpacker.rb --action pack' on the project to repack it for the RPG Maker tool
+* Run 'rvpacker --action pack' on the project to repack it for the RPG Maker tool
 * Load up RPG Maker and do whatever you're going to do; save the project
-* Run 'rvpacker.rb --action unpack' on the project
+* Run 'rvpacker --action unpack' on the project
 * Commit everything to version control (ignore the Data directory since you don't need it anymore; use .gitignore or .hgignore or whatever)

 ...
 Now your project can be forked/merged in a much more safe/sane way, and you don't have to have someone bottlenecking the entire process.